The Online SCU Faculty

 Our distinguished and dedicated faculty excel as teachers, researchers, scholars, and business leaders.
-The small class sizes within our Online MBA enable students get a unique degree of access to, and support from, our tenured and executive professors who are more than willing to share the expertise gained from their ongoing professional experience in the Silicon Valley.
+The small class sizes within our Online MBA enable students to get a unique degree of access to, and support from, our tenured and executive professors who are more than willing to share the expertise gained from their ongoing professional experience in the Silicon Valley.
 They also leave their mark as mentors to each cohort of Leavey students and alumni, encouraging close and continued contact, exchanging cell phone numbers, and urging students to reach out whenever needed.

 They are board members of the American Institute of Architects and the Global Women's Leadership Network, members of the Academy of Management, patent holders, and award-winning researchers and published scholars.